Mousquetaires Group

-Les Mousquetaires, known as Os Mosqueteiros in Portugal, is a privately owned retailing symbol group based in France and operating internationally.
+The Mousquetaires Group (Groupement Mousquetaires), formerly Les Mousquetaires, trading as Grupo Mosqueteiros in Portugal and as Grupa Muszkieterów in Poland, is a French retail group operating internationally, founded in 1969.
 Its head office is in Bondoufle, France.

-It operates several different brands for different retail segments, which are mostly suffixed by the term "marché" (French for market).
+It operates several different brands for different retail segments, which are mostly suffixed by the term "marché" (French for market), like Intermarché or Bricomarché.
 The stores are independent businesses, but they are supplied with products and central services by Les Mousquetaires group.